-Wilma MacDougall was born in Scotland and after gaining her BA (Hons) in Music went on to graduate from Homerton College, Cambridge with a PGCE.
-In Cambridge she studied singing with Nigel Wickens and Laura Sarti and sang with Jesus College Chapel Choir and performed regularly as a soloist in oratorio, recital and choral music in the South of England.
-She then moved to Glasgow to study singing with Patricia MacMahon at the Royal Scottish Academy of Music and Drama where she won several scholarships, awards and competitions and graduated with an M.Mus.
+Born in Scotland, Wilma graduated BA (Hons) in Music followed by a PGCE in Music and Mathematics from the University of Cambridge.
+There she studied singing with Nigel Wickens and Laura Sarti, sang with Jesus College Chapel Choir and performed regularly as a soloist in oratorio and recital.
+She returned to Scotland to study singing with Patricia MacMahon at the Royal Scottish Academy of Music and Drama (now RCS).
+Winning a number of scholarships, awards and competitions, she graduated with a Masters of Music.

-Operatic roles have included Musetta in Puccini’s La Boheme, Michaela in Bizet’s Carmen, Grainne in the premiere of Bill Sweeney’s Gaelic opera An Turus and the Queen of the Night in Mozart’s agic Flute.
+Operatic work has included Musetta La Boheme, Michaela Carmen, Grainne An Turus (William Sweeney), Venus Venus and Adonis (John Blow) and Queen of the Night Magic Flute.

 A keen recitalist and concert performer, Wilma has performed in Germany, Denmark, Italy, Czechoslovakia, and throughout the UK alongside conductors including Sir Charles Mackerras, Stephen Cleobury and Christopher Bell.